 Emergency Medical Services for Children Program

-- The EMSC Advisory Committee completed guidelines for the inter-hospital transfer of severely ill or injured pediatric patients, and created a system to; 1.) formally recognize the ability of hospital emergency departments to stabilize and manage pediatric emergency patients, and 2.) recognize the ability of hospitals to care for critically ill and injured pediatric patients once they have been admitted through the emergency department.
+- Write guidelines to stabilize and manage pediatric emergency patients; transfer inter-hospital transfer, of severely ill or injured pediatric patients, and created a system to recognize hospital emergency department's ability to and care for critically ill and injured pediatric patients once they have been admitted through the emergency department.

-- The National Pediatric Readiness Project is a multi-phase quality improvement initiative to ensure that all U.S. emergency departments (ED) have the essential guidelines and resources in place to provide effective emergency care to children.
-Rhode Island was part of cohort 2 and had a 100% response rate to the surveys.
+- Survey emergency departments to ensure that they have the essential guidelines and resources in place to provide effective emergency care to children as part of the National Pediatric Readiness Project.